We suffer more in imagination than in reality.”

-When I was eleven years old, a bully who used to torment me got me so upset one day that I socked him square in the face.
+When I was eleven years old, a bully who used to torment me got me so upset with him that I socked him square in the face.
 He told me right then how surprised and impressed he was with me.
-He never tormented me again, and in fact, wanted to be my friend.
+He never tormented me again and even wanted to be my friend.

 I believe that low self-esteem is a schoolyard bully.